holepunchto/pear-docs/building-blocks/autobase.md

 #### **`const stream = base.createReadStream([options])`**

-Generate a Readable stream of input blocks, from earliest to latest.
+Generates a Readable stream of input blocks, from earliest to latest.

 Unlike `createCausalStream`, the ordering of `createReadStream` is not deterministic.
 The read stream only gives the guarantee that every node it yields will **not** be causally-dependent on any node yielded later.